kln12/Interview_questions/README.md

 15.Can we have job for pr and once merge is done the source branch should be deleted?
 16.explain jenkins master-slave architexture?
 17.what are the plugins used in jenkins
+18.if you have 10 employees in your company, how can assign Jenkins access to these employee and give permission in Jenkins ?